 Later in the afternoon, I hear the arrival of new writers and conversation as they are given a tour.
-I know there will be a Welcome Gathering and meal this evening, and I will meet them then.
+I look forward to meeting them.
 Around 5:00 p.m., I go into the kitchen and pour myself a glass of wine.
-The colony directors are setting up for the gathering and we chat awhile.
-I tell them how much writing I was able to do today.
-They tell me we have a full house with the new arrivals.
-That means 7 people at dinner tonight – 5 writers-in-residence and 2 directors.
+Other writers are moving about, some taking a writing break, the new arrivals still exploring.
+We decide to have dinner together.
 At dinner, we settle into easy conversation.
 We are all writers, and our shared love of words creates an immediate connection.
 Don’t get me wrong, we are all very different – from different states, different backgrounds, and we write about vastly different things – but we are all here at the writers’ colony together, sharing a meal, sharing our projects, and tonight, we are a community.

 I’m tired after an intense day of writing, so I bow out of additional conversation.
 As the others head into the reading room and I’m left alone in the dining room, I stand in front of the bookcase with the unusual label: The “Un” Bookcase.
 It’s filled with baskets containing activities that are alternatives to writing – should we writers need a break or a change of focus.
 More labels on the shelves say “Unleash,” “Unlock,” “Unplug,” and “Unblock.”
 These small poetic details make me smile.
 I take the basket containing meditation activities – a Tibetan Singing Bowl, a book with simple meditation ideas, a list of meditation apps for my phone, and a card explaining why meditation might be helpful for writers.
 I take the basket with me to my room, thinking I might try one simple exercise before bed.